A customer journey map—the visual representation of a customer’s experience and touchpoints—is vital if you want to build an efficient …

-Before diving into how automation makes your customer’s journey easier and what that means for your business, let’s get a quick recap of what a customer journey is and how to identify entry points.
+Before diving into how automation makes your customer’s journey easier and what that means for your own business strategy, let’s get a quick recap of what a customer journey is and how to identify entry points.

-What is a customer journey?
-It’s a series of steps an individual takes to solve their problem.
-Typically, businesses build customer journey maps to visualize this process.
+Customer journeys are a series of steps an individual takes to solve their problem.
+Typically, businesses implement customer journey mapping to visualize this process.

-As customers move through the stages of this process (Awareness, Consideration, Decision, Retention, and Advocacy), they ultimately decide whether or not to buy your product or service.
+As customers move through the stages of their journey (Awareness, Consideration, Decision, Retention, and Advocacy), they ultimately decide whether or not to buy your product or service.

-To make sure you’re providing customers an easy way of getting what they need, focus on these areas:
+To make sure you’re providing customers an easy way of getting what they need during each step of the customer lifecycle, focus your customer satisfaction efforts on these areas:

 Entry points: These are where every journey begins and can be found at various locations, like on social media, email inboxes, or abandoned carts.

 Interactions between people who use our services: This is where customers contact your brand directly, such as account or sales managers answering questions during calls or email exchanges.

 Triggers and actions: These are points of engagement based on customer behaviors that facilitate their experience during their journey, for example, abandoned carts, completing a form, signing up for loyalty, etc.

 Recapturing at-risk or lost customers: It’s vital to have mechanisms in place to re-engage those customers and even incentivize them to purchase or interact with your brand again.